Park Hyung-sik: Ambassadorship

+Business

 In October 2021, Park established his own management agency, P&Studio, together with some of his long-time managers as a subsidiary of his former agency, UAA.
-Actor Sung Yoo-bin and part of UAA's staff moved to P&Studio along Park.
+Actor Sung Yoo-bin and part of UAA's staff moved to P&Studio along with Park.
 In August 2022, Gong Ji-ho, former member of girl group Oh My Girl, signed with the agency.